LLR Girls Can

 • LLR Mind - Leicester, Leicestershire and Rutland Mind exists to provide support, information and guidance to individuals from local communities to improve their mental health and wellbeing.

-• Talking Therapies - If you are experiencing excessive worry, low mood, depression, anxiety or a lack of motivation then Talking Therapies can help.
-A free and confidential service and you don't need to visit a GP to get started.
+• Talking Therapies - In partnership with the NHS, Vita Health Group provide Talking Therapies services to adults 16-years and over.
+If you are experiencing excessive worry, low mood, depression, anxiety or a lack of motivation then Talking Therapies can help.
+A free and confidential service in Leicestershire, Leicester and Rutland and you don't need to visit a GP to get started.

 Cancers: